-TEM investigations were carried out to characterize the precipitation state for the testing temperatures at 900 °C and 800 °C, both with the strain rate of 10^{-3} s-1.
-At least seven EFTEM images were done near the fracture surface of the tensile specimen, each covering an area of 800 x 800 nm and with a thickness of 50 - 100 nm.
-EELS and EDX spectrums were used to identify secondary NbTiCN and MnS precipitates.
+TEM investigations were conducted to characterize the precipitation state for the testing temperatures at 900 and 800 °C, both with the strain rate of 10^{-3} s-1.
+At least seven energy-filtered transmission electron microscopy (EFTEM) images were done near the fracture surface of the tensile specimen, each covering an area of 800 × 800 nm and with a thickness of 50-100 nm.
+Electron energy loss spectroscopy (EELS) and energy-dispersive X-ray spectroscopy (EDX) spectrums were used to identify secondary NbTiCN and MnS precipitates.
 To analyze the particles found in the EFTEM images, the software Digital Micrograph, version 3.4.0, was used, with which the number density and mean radius of the particles could be determined.